‘RHONY’ Star Bethenny Frankel Shares Her Final Words To Late Boyfriend Dennis Shields, Were They Engaged?

-Bethenny Frankel will be seen opening up about the tragic passing of her former boyfriend, the late Dennis Shields, during tonight’s season 11 premiere of The Real Housewives of New York City.
+Bethenny Frankel will be seen opening up about the tragic passing of her former boyfriend, the late Dennis Shields, during tonight’s Season 11 premiere of The Real Housewives of New York City.

 In a sneak peek shared by Entertainment Tonight on March 6, Frankel was seen speaking to a couple of her friends about Shields’ death, which occurred after an alleged drug overdose in August of last year.